When you hire us, you’re adding unmatched experience to your team, ensuring you get the best possible outcome.

 We are not afraid of trial, and insurance companies know this.
 If it’s in your best interest, we are always trial ready.

 Slip and fall accidents are surprisingly common throughout Fresno.
 People trip on broken pavement, improperly installed carpet, wire and cords, damaged stairs or slick stairs, spilled liquid, and more.

 If you or a loved one suffers injuries as a result of a slip and fall caused by the negligence of a Fresno property owner or manager, you may incur thousands of dollars’ worth of medical bills.
 Not only that, but far too frequently slip and fall accidents cause people to lose time from work as the injuries are treated or heal—which just compounds the financial turmoil a victim may undergo.

 What’s the solution?
-Talk to the experienced Fresno slip and fall accident attorneys at The May Firm.
+Talk to the experienced Fresno injury attorneys at The May Firm.
 Over the past 22 years, we have handled slip and fall cases that have occurred in stores, hotels, malls, construction sites, rental apartments, government buildings, and more.

 Our first consultation to discuss your case is always free.